Design for Freedom | 21st Serpentine Pavilion

 When visiting Black Chapel, encounter: Theaster Gates’ tar paintings specifically for Black Chapel.
 Determined to create a space that reflects the artist’s hand and sensibilities, seven panels hang from the interior structure.
 In these works, Gates honors his father’s craft as a roofer and uses roofing strategies and torch down, which requires an open flame to heat the material and affix it to the surface.

 An operating bronze bell, salvaged from St. Laurence, a landmark Catholic Church that once stood in Chicago’s South Side, stands next to the entrance of the Pavilion.
 Underscoring the erasure of spaces for convening and spiritual communion in urban communities, the historic bell acts as a call to assembly, congregation and contemplation throughout the summer’s events.

 Responsible Materials Advisor: Design for Freedom by Grace Farms

-In its role as Grace Farms worked with Serpentine and AECOM to trace several materials, including plywood and timber, steelwork, concrete, and the weatherproofing membrane.
+In its role as Responsible Materials Advisor, Grace Farms worked with Serpentine and AECOM to trace several materials, including plywood and timber, steelwork, concrete, and the weatherproofing membrane.
 The team engaged with suppliers and manufacturers to trace and document these materials as far upstream in the supply chain as possible.
 Specifically, the project team was able to determine material sourcing as far back as Tier 4 suppliers and in some cases to the point of raw material extraction, thereby creating transparency and sourcing products that reduced the risk of forced and child labour in the construction of the Pavilion.